-If you choose to complete the Bachelor of Science Degree in Psychology, you may satisfy the University Integrative Studies Requirement with the Natural Science Alternative Track.
-Courses taken to complete the Alternative Track to Integrative Studies in Biological and Physical Sciences may not apply to the College of Natural Science 15 credit requirement.
-To complete the Alternative Track requirement, you must complete 8 credits by taking courses that consist of:
+If you choose to complete the Bachelor of Science Degree in Psychology, you may satisfy the University Integrative Studies in Biological and Physical Sciences Requirement with the Natural Science Alternative Track.
+Courses taken to complete the Alternative Science Track may not apply to the College of Natural Science 15 credit requirement.
+To complete the Alternative Science Track you must complete 8 credits by taking courses that consist of: